Chaloupky: Geography

-Chaloupky lies about 23 km southwest of Beroun and 48 km southwest of Prague.
+Chaloupky is located about 23 km southwest of Beroun and 48 km southwest of Prague.
 It lies in the Brdy Highlands.
-The Záskalská Reservoir, built on the Červený Stream, is located in the municipality.
+The highest point is at 722 m above sea level.
+The Záskalská Reservoir, built on the stream Červený potok, is located in the municipality.

 History

 The first written mention of Chaloupky is from 1648.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-Near Neřežín there is the ruin of the Valdek Castle.
-It was built in the 13th century and once owned by King Wenceslaus IV of Bohemia.
+The only historical monument in the municipality is the ruin of the Valdek Castle, located near Neřežín.
+It was built by the Buzic family probably around 1260 and once owned by King Wenceslaus IV.
 In 1623, it was described as desolated.
 Today the castle is in a state of disrepair and inaccessible.
+The most notable preserved element of the castle is the bergfried.